• Home

 But, there are some important considerations to remember and ask your chain of command about.

-Some National Guard troops who serve on active-duty orders are stationed close enough to their home address that they can effectively work a civilian job at the same time.
+Some National Guard troops who serve on active-duty orders are stationed close enough to their home address that they can effectively work a civilian job simultaneously.

 However, this puts the service member on uncertain legal footing when their military duty conflicts with their civilian job.